unionai-oss/unionml/docs/tutorials/quickdraw.md

     return module
 ```

-Why did we do through all of this trouble to implementing the dataset and model classes/functions
+Why did we go through all of this trouble to implement the dataset and model classes/functions
-instead of embedding it inside our UnionML app?
+instead of embedding it in our UnionML app?

 Well, it often makes sense to separate the concerns of the dataset/model implementation from the
 application code that will scale or serve it, especially for more complex projects.
 Depending on the